 Included in guarantees and letters of credit described above were \$88 million and \$182 million at June 29, 2008, respectively, and \$39 million and \$193 million at December 31, 2007, respectively, related to our joint venture in Thales-Raytheon Systems Co.
 Ltd. (TRS).
 We provide these guarantees and letters of credit to TRS and other affiliates to assist these entities in connection with obtaining financing on more favorable terms, making bids on contracts and performing their contractual obligations.
 While we expect these entities to satisfy their loans, project performance and other contractual obligations, their failure to do so may result in a future obligation for us.
 At June 29, 2008 and December 31, 2007, we had an estimated liability of \$3 million related to these guarantees and letters of credit.
-Also included in guarantees and letters of credit described above were \$86 million and \$6 million at June 29, 2008, respectively, and \$85 million and \$21 million at December 31, 2007, respectively, related to discontinued operations.
+Also included in guarantees and letters of credit described above were \$86 million at June 29, 2008, respectively, and \$85 million at December 31, 2007, respectively, related to discontinued operations.

 Our residual turbo-prop commuter aircraft portfolio has exposure to outstanding financing arrangements with the aircraft serving as collateral.
 We have sold commuter aircraft globally to thinly capitalized companies whose financial condition could be significantly affected by a number of factors, including rising fuel and other costs, industry consolidation, declining commercial aviation market conditions and the U.S. Government budget for the Essential Air Service program.
 Based on recent economic trends, including record fuel prices and tightening credit markets, these companies may increasingly experience difficulties meeting their financial commitments.
 At June 29, 2008 and December 31, 2007, our exposure on commuter aircraft assets held as inventory, collateral on notes or as leased assets, was approximately \$210 million relating to 142 aircraft and approximately \$250 million relating to 156 aircraft, respectively.
 The valuation of used aircraft in inventories, which are stated at cost, but not in excess of realizable value, requires significant judgment.
 The valuation of used aircraft is also considered in assessing the realizable value of certain commuter aircraft related assets which serve as collateral for the underlying financing arrangements.
 As part of the assessment of realizable value, we evaluate many factors including sales transaction history, current market conditions, anticipated future market conditions and age and condition of the aircraft.
-The carrying value of commuter aircraft assets assumes an orderly disposition of these assets, consistent with our historical experience and strategy to dispose of these residual assets.
-If we were to dispose of these assets in an other than orderly disposition or sell the portfolio in its entirety, the value realized would likely be less than the carrying value.
+The carrying value of commuter aircraft assets assumes an orderly disposition of sell the portfolio in its entirety, the value realized would likely be less than the carrying value.